meixinchoy/Snake-Game-Assembly-Language/README.md

 # Assembly Language Snake Game
 ## About the project
-This program is a personal project made entirely by me when learning computer organization and architecture during the second year of my degree in Management Mathematics and Computing.
+This program is a personal project when I was learning 'computer organization and architecture' in the second year of my Management Mathematics and Computing bachelors degree.
 The idea behind of this program was the classic "Snake" game.
 This program was made using Microsoft Visual Studio 2017's 32bit MASM architecture in protected mode (no interrupts) and the Irvine32 library.

 ## Features and Functions
 #### Game Speed Selection